therealdamt/CommandAPI/README.md

 # CommandAPI
 Simple Reflection Command API that just does what you want it to do without any problems.

-* Currently not tested, please do not use unless this read me is changed.

 ### Importing

 * Maven